Getting a good night's sleep when you're pregnant can be a challenge but finding the best pregnancy pillow can help.

 What types of pregnancy pillow are there?

-If you a belly sleeper, you will need an inflatable pregnancy pillow with a hole in the centre for your bump.
+If you are a belly sleeper, you will need an inflatable pregnancy pillow with a hole in the centre for your bump.
 You can also get a wedge-shaped pregnancy pillow that is usually much smaller and designed to give comfort to a specific part of your body; this is also called a multi-purpose pillow.
 Many of these pillow types also work great as maternity or nursing pillows, giving you a bit more value for money.

 The best pregnancy pillows in 2020